-View DOLORES AMARAL's Obituary on Times-Standard.com and share memories
+View Dolores Amaral's Obituary on Times-Standard.com and share memories

 Dolores looked forward to seeing her brother John and his wife Pat as they would go to the care home the first Monday of each month and play music and sing oldies but goodies for all.
 They would give mom the microphone and she would sing her heart out.
 She always felt so happy when they came.

-She is survived by daughter Georgette Kime, Bernadette Madonia and Debbie Hart along with son George Leonard Amaral, brothers Frank Arruda Jr, John Arruda, Manny Arruda and sister Emmie Peterson.
+She is survived by daughter Georgette Kime, Bernadette Madonia and Debbie Hart along with son George Leonard Amaral, brothers Frank Arruda Jr, Leonard Arruda, John Arruda, Manny Arruda and sister Emmie Peterson.

 She is also survived by Grand Children Shane Hill, Adam Adorni, Ashley Madonia, Angelic Clemenson, Sonia Murell and Joey Spencer.
-She also had numerous great-grandchildren along with many nieces and nephews.
+She also had eight great-grandchildren and three great-great- grandchildren along with many nieces and nephews.

 Dolores loved Jesus, the staff at Eureka Rehab read her the Bible and prayed with her often, because of a member reading her the bible nightly there is now a group that has a Bible study.